collective/collective.tablepage/README.rst

 ``Files``
     Same as ``File`` above, but for multiple files.
 ``Link``
     A link to an URL, or an internal site document.
+It use Plone reference browser native widget.

 Adding new type of column is not hard, but remember to stay simple: we don't want to rewrite `PloneFormGen`__ from scratch!
 Also: there's **no validation**!